 Service credit is based on the number of years you work, which your employer reports to DRS.
 When you retire, your service credit is part of your monthly benefit calculation.

-No more than one service credit can be earned each month, even if more than one employer is reporting hours you work.
+You can earn no more than one month of service credit each calendar month, even if more than one employer is reporting hours you work.

 You earn 12 months of service credit when you are compensated for at least 144 full-time workdays within the 180-day school year.
 You earn partial service credit when you work between 20-144 days within the fiscal year.

 Review your service credit detail through your online account.

 The Average Final Compensation, or AFC is the average of your two highest-paid fiscal years.
 Your benefit can be no more than 60% of your AFC.

 TRS Plan 1 formula

 2% x service credit years x Average Final Compensation = monthly benefit

 Let’s say you work 23 years and the average of your highest 60 months of income (AFC) is $5,400 per month.

 2% x 23 years x $5,400 = $2,484